Controlled Substances CME requirement

 How do I find out when my CME cycle ends, so I will know how long I have to complete CS CME?

-In most cases, the CS CME cycle is the same as the licensee’s general CME cycle.
+The CS CME cycle is the same as the licensee’s general CME cycle.
 If a physician does not know his or her cycle year, he or she can email the renewal coordinator at .(JavaScript must be enabled to view this email address) to inquire about the CS CME cycle year.

 PAs may follow their two-year NCMB CME cycle or, if certified through NCCPA, they may follow that organization’s two-year certification cycle.
 PAs should pick one method for determining their CS CME cycles and follow it consistently.